gvwilson/sensibleadventures/cloudherd/reboot.md

     *   set up the next book
 *   details
     *   Noxy wishes she could believe it had all been a dream
-        *   but the faint smell of scorched stone and the ache in her muscles won't let her pretend
+        *   but the ache in her muscles won't let her pretend
+        *   lies there for a moment thinking about a world where Dorbu is dead and Bonzon is alive
+        *   then about one where all the village children are free and Bonzon is in prison
     *   walks through town to check in on Kulbinder and Thokmay
         *   sees Choegyal in the door of the traders' hall, but doesn't acknowledge him
     *   Kulbinder is sleeping, but healing